Creating your own Step is as simple as running a

 We recommend you start with the command

 bitrise share.
-This will print you a guide on sharing steps - all you need to do is follow!
+This will print you a guide on sharing steps - which all you need to do is follow!
 But we’ll summarize the most important things here as well, if you wish to look at the process before even firing up a command line interface.

 - Make sure your Step is stored in a public git repository.